lukas-zav/terraform-exam/README.md

 - `worker-01` has `enabled: false` — it should not produce any resource.
 - `bastion-01` does **not** have a `security_group_ids` key at all — your code must not crash.

-## Terraform features you will need
+## Terraform features you might need

-Read the documentation for these — they are all required:
+Read the documentation for these:

 | Feature | Documentation |
 |---|---|